The Apple Watch: Is it a gadget or a fashion statement?

-CHICAGO/LOS ANGELES (Reuters) - Apple CEO Tim Cook summed up the problem during a conversation with sales staff at a London Apple Store: “We’ve never sold anything as a company that people could try on before.”
+CHICAGO/LOS ANGELES, March 8 (Reuters) - Apple CEO Tim Cook summed up the problem during a conversation with sales staff at a London Apple Store: “We’ve never sold anything as a company that people could try on before.”

 With the expected launch next month of the Apple Watch, the company’s first new product in five years, Apple will be stepping into new territory.